 The average salary of an optometrist in the UK is £37,885, with the potential to reach up to £50,000 with more experience.
 In the US, the average annual salary for optometrists is $110,630.

-What do I need to become an optometrist?
+How can I become an optometrist?

 If a role in the eye health field interests you, you’ll need to have a degree in optometry.
 You’ll also need to carry out a supervised work placement with a qualified optometrist for one year before you can secure your first role.

-Some dentists choose to progress onto becoming an orthodontist, which requires additional training.
+Some dentists choose to progress to becoming an orthodontist, which requires additional training.
 Orthodontists are focused more on the movement and structure of your teeth and jaws.
 Braces and teeth alignment often fall under the responsibilities of orthodontists.

 Dentists in the UK earn an average salary of £51,785, and more experienced dentists can earn around £98,000.
 If you choose to study for a further three years to become an orthodontist, you could earn an average salary of £77,757 in the UK.
 The average salary of a dentist in the US is $138,089.

-What do I need to become a dentist?
+How can I become a dentist?

 General practitioners can opt for a career in public health or seek out a private practice to offer their skills.
-A doctor will spend their days diagnosing, prescribing and administering medication and providing advice to sick patients.
+A doctor will spend their days diagnosing, prescribing and administering medication, and providing advice to sick patients.

 In the UK, the average salary of a general practitioner is £63,624, with more experienced professionals earning around £102,000.
 In the US, doctors earn an average salary of $194,645.

-What do I need to become a doctor?
+How can I become a doctor?